 There are three key competencies and skills which are the foundations for almost all learning and are essential to being able to participate successfully and confidently in the modern world.
-These are literacy, numeracy and digital competence.
+They contribute to the Right to an Education (Article 26) which all children have.
+These skills are literacy, numeracy and digital competence.
 These will be cross-curriculum responsibilities for all teachers and people who work with children and young people.

 Using the Literacy and Numeracy Framework (LNF) and Digital Competence Framework (DCF) teachers at Crynallt Primary School plan learning opportunities for children to apply skills and concepts they have learned across the curriculum through completing realistic tasks appropriate for their stage of development.

 What is the ‘Literacy and Numeracy Framework’ (LNF)

 - writing presentations to ‘sell Wales as a venue for the World Cup’